apache/linkis-website/community/how-to-subscribe.md

 ---
-title: How to subscribe mail list
+title: How to Subscribe Mail List
 sidebar_position: 1
 ---